seasketch/geoprocessing/website/docs/Contributing.md

 ## Core library setup

 To contribute to the library, you'll need to set it up on your local system.
-First, follow the base [setup tutorial](./tutorials/Tutorials.md#initial-system-setup).
+First, follow the [system setup](./tutorials/Tutorials.md) tutorial.

 Then checkout the repo and run the install script.
 This will install lerna, bootstrap each package, and prepare an initial build of the geoprocessing library.